awsdocs/amazon-sagemaker-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 ### Enforce Encryption of Input Data<a name="sagemaker-condition-kms"></a>

-The following policy restricts an IAM user to specify a AWS KMS key to encrypt input data when creating training, hyperparameter tuning, and labeling jobs by using the `sagemaker:VolumeKmsKey` condition key:
+The following policy restricts a user to specify a AWS KMS key to encrypt input data when creating training, hyperparameter tuning, and labeling jobs by using the `sagemaker:VolumeKmsKey` condition key:

 ```
 {